 Human Papillomavirus (HPV) infection: Certain strains of HPV put women at higher risk for cervical cancer.
 These viruses can be transmitted by sexual contact.
 HPV infection is a major risk factor for cervical cancer.

 Smoking: A woman who smokes has a higher chance of getting cervical cancer.

 Weak immune systems: Women living with HIV, the virus that causes AIDS, have a greater risk of getting cervical cancer.
 This is because HIV makes the immune system weaker so the body will not effectively clear the HPV infection.

 Family history of cervical cancer: If other people in your family have or have had cervical cancer your risk is higher than a woman without a family history.

 Chlamydia infection: This is a sexually-transmitted bacterial infection that may increase your risk of developing cervical cancer.

-Diet.
-A diet low in fruits and vegetables, as well as obesity, may increase the risk for cervical cancer.
+Diet: Obesity and a diet low in fruits and vegetables may increase the risk for cervical cancer.

 Oral contraceptives: A woman who has taken oral contraceptives for a long time may have a higher risk.